defHawk-tech/Weekly_challenge/thehackerscipher/Readme.md

    ```
 2. Analyze the encoded message.
 3. Write a script or use manual techniques to **recover the original message**.
-4. Drop your answer in a GitHub Issue or Tweet it with `#HackerCipherChallenge`.
+4. Drop your answer in a GitHub Issue or Tweet it with `#cybersquest`.

 Are you ready? **Let’s see who cracks it first!** 🏆